libcpr/docs/advanced-usage.md

 Some HTTPS services require client certificates to be given at the time of connection for authentication and authorization.

 You can specify filenames for client certificates and private keys using the `CertFile` and `KeyFile` options.
-You can also pass a private key using the `KeyBlob` option.
+When using `libcurl` 7.71.0 or newer, you can also pass a private key using the `KeyBlob` option.

 Private key as a key path:
 ```c++
 cpr::SslOptions sslOpts = cpr::Ssl(ssl::CertFile{"cert.pem"}, ssl::KeyFile{"key.pem"});
 cpr::Response r = cpr::Get(cpr::Url{"https://www.httpbin.org/get"}, sslOpts);
 ```
-Private key as a blob:
+Private key as a blob (`libcurl` 7.71.0 or newer):
 ```c++
 cpr::SslOptions sslOpts = cpr::Ssl(ssl::CertFile{"cert.pem"}, ssl::KeyBlob{"-----BEGIN RSA PRIVATE KEY-----[...]"});
 cpr::Response r = cpr::Get(cpr::Url{"https://www.httpbin.org/get"}, sslOpts);